2020-November

 .

-People continue to die and irrespective of the statistics of tests undertaken, the demographics of those affected and current cases of Covid 19, throughout the UK over 44,000 people have died* (within 28 days of being diagnosed with Covid 19) within a 6-month period. (what I’d really like to know where the other people who look longer to die are recorded).
+People continue to die and irrespective of the statistics of tests undertaken, the demographics of those affected and current cases of Covid 19, throughout the UK over 44,000 people have died* (within 28 days of being diagnosed with Covid 19) within a 6-month period. (what I’d really like to know where the other people who took longer to die are recorded).

 To date 1 in every 1,450 of us in UK has died of this virus this year.
 When you compare this with a 1 in 35,000 chance of dying in a road accident this year, I don’t like the odds and I don’t feel reassured enough to drop my guard.